Codebenderr/Cursed_CPP/README.md

 Ever wanted to write C++ with pythonic syntax?

 ## Motivation
-I was bored, had nothing better to do and let's admit it, Python's indentation is awesome.
+I was bored, had nothing better to do.
+In short:
 ```python
 'motivation' is None
 ```